pdc-marketing-it/xdata-leads-api-docs/README.md

 ## Appendix A: Samples

-> Always send leads from your server and never from the client directly!
-We **very strongly** advice against sending user data from the client.
+> We **very strongly** advice against sending user data from the client.
 (For example using Ajax POST on form submit).
->
-> Make sure to store leads on your local database first, before transmitting data to `pdc Leads API`.
+Always access the leads API from your server.
 >
 > Also, CORS is disabled on PDC servers.